July 22-26, 2019 Ages 12-17

 Build your portfolio!
 This workshop will introduce the fundamentals of color observation and color mixing.
 Students will create a painting step by step while focusing on color, light source, and shadow.
 The workshop will be held in a college studio and use professional artist-grade materials and equipment.
 Let’s paint!

 A Capella 101

-Cody Hampton, Music Teacher at Stafford Middle School,
+Cody Hampton, Music Teacher at Stafford MS, Professional Musician

 Do you like Pitch Perfect or Pentatonix?
 Talented singers and musically literate students wanted!
-In this workshop, you will develop an understanding of a Capella and singing technique, perform and choreograph multiple contemporary a Capella style arrangements for performance at the end of the week.
+In this workshop, you will develop an understanding of a Capella and singing technique, perform and choreograph contemporary a Capella-style arrangements, and perform at the end of the week.
 You will learn what it takes to be in a structured a Capella group while having a blast.